Anticipatory obedience: In the second Trump administration

 During the second Trump administration, law firms which had acted unfavorably towards Donald Trump's views were targeted.
-Several law firms complied and reached deals with the Trump administration to provide free services, others sued the Trump administration to push back against the targeting.
-Some of the law firms that complied later discovered that Trump would seek free counsel from them more broadly than originally stated, while some of their clients abandoned their services for law firms which fought back.
-The law firms later won their lawsuit against Trump, which was not appealed by the Trump administration.
+Several law firms complied and reached deals with the Trump administration to provide free services, other firms sued the Trump administration to push back against the targeting.
+Some of the law firms that complied later discovered that Trump would seek free counsel from them more broadly than originally stated, while some of their clients abandoned them for law firms that fought back.
+The law firms that did not comply later won their lawsuit against Trump, which was not appealed by the Trump administration.

 Prior to Trump's election as president in 2024, some news channels and newspapers made changes to their reporting.
 In the lead up to the 2024 election, CNN dismissed Jeff Zucker and replaced him with Chris Licht, who later fired many reporters who were critical of the president.
-Trump sued ABC News over the claim that a jury found him "liable for rape," which he alleged was defamation.
+Trump sued ABC News over the statement by George Stephanopoulos that a jury found him "liable for rape", which he alleged was defamation.
 The judge in the case wrote that the jury found Trump liable for actions "many people commonly understand [by] the word 'rape.'"
 ABC News reached a settlement of $15 million with Trump, with an additional $1 million to cover Trump's legal fees.
 Observers, like Norman L. Eisen, writing for Slate, stated that it should have been an easy case for ABC News to win, given the judge's analysis and the fact that Trump would have to prove malicious intent.
 He added that it fit the definition of anticipatory obedience.

+In January 2025, the American Association of University Professors (AAUP) published a statement "Against Anticipatory Obedience" warning the higher education community against preemptively complying with anticipated political attacks, especially from the Trump administration and state governments targeting academic freedom.
+It urged faculty and administrators to vigorously oppose these efforts and not to surrender in advance.